mitre/sysmon-config/README.md

 ```

 The two currently supported multivalue mappings are for `User` and `Hashes`.
 Additional multivalue mappings will need to be programmed as special cases into all translators that use the configuration files.

-For details on how the filtering of multivalue fields works in the sysmon_to_ilf logstash translator, see the [ruby filter](https://gitlab.mitre.org/seal/translators/sysmon_to_ilf/-/blob/main/Developer.md?ref_type=heads#multi-value-field-mapping).

 #### Script